Social workers forced out of homes due to abuse after Arthur Labinjo-Hughes case

 Concerns about Arthur’s bruising raised by family members were not taken seriously, photographs of the bruising were not shared between agencies, his voice was not always heard and too many assessments relied on his father’s perspective, it found.

-In December 2021, bouncer and security guard Brockhill, 28, was jailed for life at Bradford Crown Court alongside Star’s mother Smith, 20, who was handed an eight-year sentence for allowing her daughter’s death.

-An explanation that concern from a family member might have been malicious and rooted in a dislike of Star’s mother’s same-sex relationship was “too easily accepted”, the review found.
+In Star’s case, an explanation that concern from a family member might have been malicious and rooted in a dislike of her mother’s same-sex relationship was “too easily accepted”, the review found.

 Ms Hudson told the PA news agency there are “fundamental faultlines” in the system that need to be addressed.